Fractio Panis: Interpretation

 Regarding the symbolic significance of the fish and the anagram ichthys, both the Inscription of Abercius of the close of the 2nd century and that of Autun a little later, as well as the large number of allusions in early Christian literature, make it clear that Christ was indicated by this symbol.
 Moreover, the Abercius inscription clearly conveys that this "great fish" was to be the permanent food of the soul.
-We may also note that the one female fixture among the guests depicted in the Fractio Panis fresco is veiled, which is not the case with the female figures represented in those other banqueting scenes found in the catacombs and usually interpreted as symbolic of the joys of heaven.
+The one unambiguously female guest depicted in the Fractio Panis fresco is veiled, which is not the case with the female figures represented in those other banqueting scenes found in the catacombs and usually interpreted as symbolic of the joys of heaven.

-Though it is widely accepted that the fresco portrays one woman and six men, there are scholars who believe that Fractio Panis is composed entirely of women.
-There are a few pieces of evidence that support this.
-For example, the individuals in the fresco are wearing what many modern academics believe to be female clothing.
-Also, the person breaking bread in the fresco appears to have had some paint removed from his face to indicate the presence of a beard, perhaps to hide this persons real gender.
-These pieces of evidence are not conclusive, but they are still worthy of note.

-The fresco is neither entirely realistic or entirely symbolical.
-That the president (proestos) of the Synaxis (assembly) should break the bread seated, is probably not to be understood as implying that the bishops in the early Church were in fact seated when they offered the liturgy anymore than the attitude of the guests implies that the early Christians reclined on couches when they assisted at Eucharist.
-On the other hand, the action of the breaking of the bread is clearly realistic.
+A number of scholars, including Karen Jo Torjesen, Joan Morris, Dorothy Irvin, and Nicola Denzey Lewis, argue that most or all of the figures depicted are women, citing their hairstyles and clothing.
+They sometimes interpret this as archaeological evidence that women presided over the Eucharist in the early Church.

+The 1913 Catholic Encyclopedia argues that some parts of the fresco should be understood as symbolic rather than realistic, such as the seated position of the person breaking the bread.
 A further indication of the Eucharistic significance of the fresco is afforded by the fact that in the fresco next to it in the same chamber is depicted the Binding of Isaac.
 On the other side is a representation of Daniel in the lions' den, to which Wilpert also attaches a Eucharistic significance on account of the supernatural feeding of Daniel through the intervention of the prophet Habakkuk (Daniel, 14:36).

-Some art historians, for instance Dorothy Irvin, have viewed the fresco as archaeological evidence that women presided over the Eucharist in the early Church.